 Although the site is open to the public, we recommend taking a guided tour – not just to get the whole story and exclusive access to the Control Tower, but also for your safety.
 You should not enter any of the buildings unaccompanied – many are unsafe and there are dangerous drops, holes in the ground etc.

 One of our expert guides will meet you at the Bryameadow Road entrance (see map) for a guided tour lasting just over an hour.
 On the tour we will share with you the history of the airfield and what life was like for the men and women who served there.

 Your guide will take you inside the Control Tower, only accessible during a guided a tour.

 Booking not required for scheduled tours, so if you want to join a tour (listed below) you can just turn up, the guide will be there!

-Tours for the rest of June will be posted very shortly.
+Tours for the rest of July will be confirmed soon.

 No need to book a place on the above tours, just meet me at the Bryameadow Road entrance.